Wytamma/rstudio-hpc/README.md

 1579436.jobmgr1 jc220896 short    STDIN      138184   1   1    8gb 12:00 R 00:00
 ```

-When required the values can queried.
+When required the values can be queried.
 They will only block if they haven't finished running.
 ```r
 res1
 res2